New releases

 As consumer expectations evolve toward rich, visual, and interactive mobile experiences, these technical constraints of SMS can make messages feel outdated and impersonal, potentially leading to higher opt-out rates and diminished effectiveness for brands seeking to create distinctive and engaging customer experiences.

-Rich Communication Services (RCS) Business Messaging is a messaging protocol designed to enhance mobile messaging with features like multimedia sharing, branded sender IDs, and interactive communication.
+Rich Communication Services (RCS) for Business is a messaging protocol designed to enhance mobile messaging with features like multimedia sharing, branded sender IDs, and interactive communication.
 RCS operates over data networks and requires both compatible devices and carrier support.

 Advantages

-As retail increasingly moves online and mobile commerce continues to grow, the rich, interactive nature of RCS Business Messaging addresses many of the limitations retailers face with traditional SMS campaigns while creating new opportunities for driving revenue through the messaging channel.
+As retail increasingly moves online and mobile commerce continues to grow, the rich, interactive nature of RCS for Business addresses many of the limitations retailers face with traditional SMS campaigns while creating new opportunities for driving revenue through the messaging channel.

 This evolution translates to measurable benefits like: